Logo Futurismo

 Melissa Masvaleix

-Gruta do Carvão (that can be translated to the Charcoal cave’) is a unique and fascinating natural wonder that draws visitors from all over the world.
-This lava tube, which was formed by volcanic activity over 10,000 years ago, is one of the most impressive examples of geological formations in the Azores, and a must-visit attraction for any traveller to the region.
+Gruta do Carvão (which can be translated to the Charcoal cave) is a unique and fascinating natural wonder that draws visitors from all over the world.
+This lava tube, formed by volcanic activity over 10,000 years ago, is one of the most impressive geological formations in the Azores and a must-visit attraction for any traveler to the region.

-It is the longest lava tube on the island of São Miguel with an extension that goes up to 1,912 meters, although some archive documents report that the tube was much longer than the one we know today.
+It is the longest lava tube on the island of São Miguel, with an extension of up to 1,912 meters, although some archival documents report that the tube was much longer than the one we know today.

 Contents hide